 Blue Waterfalls

-We offer our clients seven blue waterfalls and three normal ones, and we understand that this is pretty awesome.
-Every waterfall has its characteristics and own beauty.
+We offer our clients seven blue waterfalls and three standard ones, and we understand that this is quite impressive.
+Every waterfall has its own characteristics and beauty.
 Let’s have a closer look at them.
-Starting with the farthest one, and then we are moving downstream one by one.
+Starting with the farthest one, we then move downstream one by one.

 Tepezquintle

 To reach this blue waterfall, you have to cross the property to the southeast point.
-There you find the steps that bring you up into the forest.
+There, you find the steps that bring you up into the forest.
 After 40 meters, you can see the other blue waterfall, Las Gemelas, deep beneath.
-Keep following the trail that brings you through an adorable peaceful part of the forest.
+Continue following the trail that leads you through a charming, serene part of the forest.
 Look around and spot all the incredible details of a cloud forest.
-The trees, the plants, and especially the moshes.
+The trees, the plants, and especially the mosses.
 And fill your lungs with fresh mountain air.

 After a few hundred meters through the forest, we descend to the blue river, crossing it and walking it upstream for another 100 meters.